 - Freshly ground black pepper

 *Herbes de Provence is a delightful French blend of herbs - Winter savory, thyme, basil, tarragon, and lavender flowers.
+If you don't have herbes de provence, you can substitute with an Italian herb mix.

 1 Preheat oven to 300°F. Heat olive oil on medium high heat in a Dutch oven on the stove top.
 Wash and pat dry turkey pieces.
-Working in batches if necessary, brown turkey pieces, first skin side down, 2-3 minutes on each side.
+Working in batches if necessary, brown the turkey thighs, first skin side down, 2-3 minutes on each side.
 Sprinkle the thighs with a little salt as you brown them.

 2 Once the thighs have browned, remove them from the pan and set them in a bowl.
 Add the onions and celery to the pot.
 Cook for about 5 minutes or so, until the onions are translucent and starting to brown at the edges.
 Return the turkey thighs to the pot.